paulzierep/NP_epitope_predictor/README.md

 ./tools/run_prediction.py
 ```

-The predictor needs as input a correct SMILES string eg: "CCCCCCO".
+The predictor needs as input a correct SMILES string e.g.: "CCCCCCO".

 There are two optional arguments which are currently included: